nepenth/knowledge-base/README.md

 ### Communication Skills <a name="communication-skills"></a>
-The Communication Skills category provides resources to help individuals effectively convey technical information, with a focus on verbal and non-verbal communication strategies.
-This category includes topics such as presentation techniques, covering the essential skills needed to clearly and confidently communicate complex ideas to various audiences.
+The Communication Skills category provides resources to help individuals effectively convey technical information, covering topics such as verbal and non-verbal communication, audience engagement, and message clarity.
+This category includes guidance on presentation techniques, enabling users to deliver clear and impactful presentations in a technical setting.
 *Subcategories: Presentation Techniques*
 *Items: 1*